Connect and create for transformation, impact and possibility

 11:00 Parallel breakout sessions

-Option 1: Regenerative materials first
+Option 1: Regenerative Materials First

 The official launch of Regenerative Materials First, a hub that brings together innovators in construction around live trailblazer projects.
 This session gathers organisations of all types along the construction supply chain who have the energy, expertise and interest to embed the use of regenerative materials as a viable alternative to current mainstream construction materials.
 Together we will discuss processes, business models and legislative requirements for the circular economy.